How To Use and Test Free SO2 in Wine

 SO2 is available as Campden tablets, effervescent Inodose metabisulfite tablets and as powdered potassium metabisulfite.
 A premeasured Campden tablet equals 65 ppm in one gallon (13 ppm in a five gallon jug) and is very convenient for those making small amounts of wine.
 Crush the tablet to a powder, dissolve it into a little water or wine, then add it.

-The 2 gram Inodose tablets add 528 ppm per gallon or 9 ppm per 60 gallons.
+The 2 gram Inodose tablets adds 528 ppm per gallon or 9 ppm per 60 gallons.
 The 5 gram Inodose tablets add 1320 ppm per gallon or 22 ppm per 60 gallons.
 The tablets can by dissolved in water to accurately dose carboys.
 Metabisulfite powder is added in a liquid preparation to adequately disperse it, and because it is very potent.
 This is also the least expensive method and accurate to measure for any size container (see mixing and use rate instructions below)

 pH and SO2